-24. In Chapter 1 RISK FACTORS, the risk factor 1.7.5 Risk of changes in certain holdings in credit or financial institutions shall be deleted and replaced as follows:
+23. In Chapter 1 RISK FACTORS, the text under the header 1.7.5 Risk of changes in certain holdings in credit or financial institutions shall be deleted and replaced as follows:

 "Certain classes of assets may carry a high risk-weight of 250%.
 They include: credit or financial institutions consolidated under the equity method within the prudential scope (excluding insurance); significant financial interest in credit or financial institutions in which the BNPP Group holds a stake of more than 10%; and deferred tax assets that rely on future profitability and arise from temporary differences.